ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Extensions are mandatory-to-implement: If an Aggregator receives a report containing an extension it does not recognize, then it MUST reject the report.
 (See {{input-share-validation}} for details.)

-### Upload Message Security

-The contents of each input share must be kept confidential from everyone but the Client and the Aggregator it is being sent to.
-In addition, Clients must be able to authenticate the Aggregator they upload to.

-HTTPS provides confidentiality between the DAP Client and the Leader, but this is not sufficient since the Helper's report shares are relayed through the Leader.
-Confidentiality of report shares is achieved by encrypting each report share to a public key held by the respective Aggregator using {{!HPKE}}.
-Clients fetch the public keys from each Aggregator over HTTPS, allowing them to authenticate the server.

-Aggregators MAY require Clients to authenticate when uploading reports.
-This is an effective mitigation against Sybil {{Dou02}} attacks in deployments where it is practical for each Client to have an identity provisioned (e.g., a user logged into an online service or a hardware device programmed with an identity).
-If it is used, Client authentication MUST use a scheme that meets the requirements in {{request-authentication}}.

-In some deployments, it will not be practical to require Clients to authenticate (e.g., a widely distributed application that does not require its users to login to any service), so Client authentication is not mandatory in DAP.

-[[OPEN ISSUE: deployments that don't have client auth will need to do something about Sybil attacks.
-Is there any useful guidance or SHOULD we can provide?
-Sort of relevant: issue #89]]

 ## Verifying and Aggregating Reports {#aggregate-flow}